Using Interstellar Clouds to Search for Galactic PeVatrons: Gamma-ray Signatures from Supernova Remnants: Discussion

 Similarly, for HESS\,J1858+020, \citep{Paredes14} note the rich molecular environment and suggest that the non-thermal emission may arise from interactions between a SNR and nearby clouds.
 The predictions of our model that clouds should be detectable in gamma-rays in this region is therefore consistent with the data.

-There are three bright clouds located in this region - the predicted fluxes from the two larger ones 28 and 34 are dominated by contributions from hypothetical SNRs, and as such are inherently uncertain.
-For the smaller cloud 7 at (32.700, -0.210), however, the particle population originates from SNR\,G032.8-00.1, associated with HESS\,J1852-000 (with which the cloud overlaps) and for which the distance is constrained (see table \ref{tab:targetspsrsnrhess}).
+The large and rather bright cloud at (34.99,-0.96) is illuminated predominantly by the SNR G036.6-0.7, for which no TeV detection has yet been made, despite a GeV detection by Fermi-LAT \citep{snrcat}.
+However, as the distance to the SNR is known the flux prediction, which lies below the HGPS upper limit, is uncertain.

-Although the flux predicted by our model exceeds the upper limit derived from the HGPS, it is plausible that this cloud has already been detected as part of HESS\,J1852-000.
-It has been previously suggested that this unidentified TeV source is associated with a molecular cloud interaction, although a PWN associated with pulsars in the vicinity remains a plausible alternative scenario \citep{HGPS}.
+The cloud overlapping with HESS\,J1852-000 - at (32.73,-0.42) - has a predicted flux with contributions from both the SNR G033.2-0.6 and G033.6+0.1, as well as lesser contributions from several other SNRs.
+The flux predicted by our model is consistent with the upper limit derived from the HGPS.
+However, it has been previously suggested that this unidentified TeV source is associated with a molecular cloud interaction, although a PWN associated with pulsars in the vicinity remains a plausible alternative scenario \citep{HGPS}.

+A few clouds coincide with contours around HESS\,J1848-018; a complex source without a firm identification yet potentially corresponding to an SNR interacting with adjacent molecular clouds.

 HESS J1843-033 is a complex source, also detected by HAWC as 2HWC J1844-032, and is highly structured, showing multiple Gaussian components in the HGPS \citep{HGPS}.
-The location is coincident with a cloud located at (28.770, -0.090) and illuminated predominantly by the SNR G029.6+0.01.
-This prediction is fairly reliable, as the SNR has a known distance of 4.4-5kpc.
-The dominant SNR, G029.6+0.01 has an age $<8$kyr and is suggested to be interacting with clouds, with associated radio, x-ray and GeV gamma-ray emission \citep{2016ApJ...816....1K}.
-We suggest that the predictions of our model indicate at least a contribution to the total flux from HESS J1843-033 as consistent with gamma-ray emission arising from escaped particles from the SNR G029.6+0.01 interacting with nearby clouds.
+The location is adjacent to several clouds, such as the cloud located at (28.770, -0.090) and illuminated predominantly by the SNR G028.8+1.5.
+This prediction is fairly reliable, as the SNR has a known distance of 2.8-4\,kpc.
+Similarly, the adjacent cloud at (27.64,0.07) is predicted to have a gamma-ray flux produced by particles escaping from the SNR G028.6-0.1, of known distance and potentially associated to the source HESS\,J1843-033.